Tokyo Olympics: Sindhu, Praneeth get easy draws; tough task for Chirag-Satwik | Sports-Games

 Tokyo Olympics: Sindhu, Praneeth get easy draws; tough task for Chirag-Satwik

-Rio Games silver medallist and reigning world champion P V Sindhu and B Sai Praneeth have been handed easy draws for the Tokyo Olympics beginning July 23.
+Reigning world champion P V Sindhu and B Sai Praneeth were handed easy group stage outings in the badminton draws unveiled on Thursday for the Tokyo Olympics beginning July 23.

-While Sindhu has been seeded sixth and drawn in Group J of women's singles, Praneeth was seeded 13th in Group D of men's singles competition.
+While Rio Games silver-winner Sindhu has been seeded sixth and drawn in Group J of women's singles, Praneeth was seeded 13th in Group D of men's singles competition.

 World no 10 men's doubles pair of Chirag Shetty and Satwiksairaj Rankireddy will be competing in Group A.